devskrate/dev/_posts/2020-03-31-4-steps-you-should-take-to-secure-your-gmail-account.md

 author: nikhil
 categories: [ Gmail, Google ]
 image: assets/images/google/gmail1.png
-tags: [internet, security, computers, mobile, hacking]
+tags: [internet, security, computers, mobile, hacking, featured]
 ---

 From bank statements to personal letters, and even password reset requests, your <a href="https://mail.google.com/" target="_blank">Gmail</a> account holds an abundance of personal information.
 If someone were to access it, they'd effectively have access to the rest of your online identity.